 When I discovered Inception had a merely very good percentage of positive reviews on Rotten Tomatoes, I became fascinated by the bad ones.
 I expected a lot of writers who were simply confused, and largely that’s the case, but some of them seem to be trying for some kind of award for clumsy criticism.
 Continued

-I rewatched Blade Runner because it came up a lot when I asked for visual inspiration for my game.
+I rewatched Blade Runner recently, because it came up a lot when I asked for visual inspiration for my game.
 Almost everything about it is still brilliant, except the main character.
-I’m not sure how I’ve never noticed this before, but he’s an idiot.
-He screws up everything he does, and the only way the film can even progress with him alive is through a series of increasingly ridiculous deus ex machinas to rescue him from his astonishing lack of skill.
-Continued
+I’m not sure how I’ve never noticed this before, but Deckard is an idiot.

 Do you ever find yourself with a backlog of worthy, critically lauded films you’re almost certain you’d like but almost certain not to watch?
 Yes, I do, and I even worm my way out of the guilt for neglecting them.
 Because in my mental filing cabinet, they’re all under “Will watch”.
 It’s just that the films I’m actually going to watch aren’t in that file, they’re in the “Ooh, lasers!” one.
 Continued